Jay-Iles/Free-from-the-yoke/Families/The Church of Forgotten Lands.md

 Which far-off country brought the Church to your lands?

-Which family sheltered your people when the Empire persecuted them?
+Which house sheltered your people when the Empire persecuted them?

-What old grudge with another family still burns in the memory of your people?
+What old grudge with another house still burns in the memory of your people?

 Doctrine
 Warriors of God